NSHipster/articles/2018-08-20-swift-property-observers.md

 The `willSet` observer runs before the new value is stored and the `didSet` observer runs after.
 And they run regardless of whether the old value is equal to the new value.
-A major caveat is that observers don't run when you set a property in an initializer
-(however you _can_ force this behavior, but more on that later).

 ```swift
 struct S {